MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-analyze-in-excel.md

 ## Connect to Power BI data with Analyze in Excel

-In the Power BI service, go to the workspace that contains the dataset or report you want to analyze in Excel and use any of these options:
+In the Power BI service, go to the workspace that contains the dataset or report you want to analyze in Excel and use any of the following options:

 - Select **More options (...)** next to the dataset or report name and select **Analyze in Excel**.

     ![Select More options next to the dataset or report name.](media/service-analyze-in-excel/start-powerbi-analyze-in-excel-more-options.png)

-- Open the report and select **Export** > **Analyze in Excel**.
+- Open the report and select **Export** > **Analyze in Excel** from the top ribbon.

     :::image type="content" source="media/service-analyze-in-excel/start-powerbi-export-analyze-excel.png" alt-text="Start from a report, select Export, then Analyze in Excel.":::